muratdemiray/AppFix/README.md

     - open a web browser and visit [external-ip]:3000
     - <!> external-ip dns propogration may take some time, wait for a time if you can't access url adnd try again!

-## Deploy & Run Project
-Uninstall (only helm charts & destroys EKS Cluster)
+## Uninstall (only helm charts & destroys EKS Cluster)
 -  $ helm uninstall flaskapp
 -  $ helm uninstall mysql
 -  $ cd AppFix/terraform
 -  $ terraform destroy -auto-approve